mohitsood5934/User-Authentication-System-in-Node.js/README.md

                          var mongoose = require("mongoose");
                          mongoose.Promise = global.Promise;
                          mongoose.connect("mongodb://localhost:27017/userlogin",{ useNewUrlParser: true ,useUnifiedTopology:true});

-   where
+        - useUnifiedTopology : handles monitoring all the servers in a replica set or sharded cluster.
-        i>useUnifiedTopology : handles monitoring all the servers in a replica set or sharded cluster. ii>useNewUrlParser: used for parsing the connection string
+        - useNewUrlParser: used for parsing the connection string

   -storing the URI directly in the file is a bad practice,
     - use environment configuration file for this